History of Wisconsin: Civil unrest and police shootings

+The most high-profile unrest occurred in the city of Kenosha in 2020 following the shooting of Jacob Blake.
+Protests and riots followed.
+More shootings followed, this time by 17-year-old Kyle Rittenhouse who shot and killed two men.
+The event was covered by national media; the shooter was described as a "vigilante" or "terrorist" by some and "volunteer" by others.

+Wisconsinites were evenly split on their approval of protests against police during 2020, with 47% supporting and 48% opposing.
+Since then, police shootings in Wisconsin have continued to rise, with Wisconsin "a regional leader in fatal encounters."

+Education

 In 2023, University of Wisconsin–Platteville Richland shut down, marking the first time a UW campus has closed since UW Medford in 1980.
 Following this closure, four other University of Wisconsin branch campuses have closed.
 Additionally, one campus has gone entirely online and another has stopped using several of its campus buildings.
 Many have expressed concerns about the future of the Wisconsin Idea following these closures.